Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

 - `Navigator` manages a stack of `Route` objects; imperative `push/pop` or declarative routers (go_router, etc.).
-- **Trade-offs:** Deep linking + state restoration needs a router strategy, not ad-hoc pushes.
+- **What to watch for:** Deep linking + state restoration needs a router strategy, not ad-hoc pushes.
-- **Real-world example:** Onboarding flow with guarded routes to home.
+- **Example:** Onboarding flow with guarded routes to home.

 ### Key takeaway